MarcoLoc95/BioPhys/book/content/chap1.md

 ```{video} https://www.veed.io/embed/a57731e8-1eaa-4965-b787-921f414291d9
 ```

 Please take this question very seriously, because in the next couple of minutes you will decide whether all the effort is worth it or not.
 Because if biology can indeed exist without physics, then you have absolutely no reason to continue reading further.
-Pursuing the study of biophysics would then be completely meaningless, so you should stop reading now.
+Pursuing the study of biophysics would then be completely meaningless, so you should have stopped reading by now.

 But... you are still reading, aren't you?

 Maybe because you sense a connection, somewhere, not well defined yet.

 Maybe the electromagnetic radiation from the sun does influence how a plant develops and thrives.
 Maybe fluid dynamics affects how fish and aquatic mammals swim, behave, survive or go extinct.
 Maybe happiness, sadness, love, grief, nostalgia and sense of belonging all depend on how molecules diffuse in a fluid.